 Directors, officers, employees and contractors are granted options to purchase common shares under the Company Stock Option Plan.
-This plan and its terms and outstanding balance are disclosed in Note 10d to the consolidated financial statements at December 31st, 2012.
+This plan and its terms and outstanding balance are disclosed in Note 10d to the condensed consolidated financial statements at March 31st, 2013.